Regency Centers Reports Fourth Quarter and Full Year 2022 Results

 Risk Factors Related to Funding Strategies and Capital Structure

 Our ability to sell properties and fund acquisitions and developments may be adversely impacted by higher market capitalization rates and lower NOI at our properties which may dilute earnings.
 We depend on external sources of capital, which may not be available in the future on favorable terms or at all.
 Our debt financing may adversely affect our business and financial condition.
 Covenants in our debt agreements may restrict our operating activities and adversely affect our financial condition.
 Increases in interest rates would cause our borrowing costs to rise and negatively impact our results of operations.
 Hedging activity may expose us to risks, including the risks that a counterparty will not perform and that the hedge will not yield the economic benefits we anticipate, which may adversely affect us.
-The interest rates on our Unsecured Credit facilities as well as on our variable rate mortgages and interest rate swaps might change based on changes to the method in which LIBOR or its replacement rate is determined.

 Risk Factors Related to the Market Price for Our Securities

 If the Company fails to qualify as a REIT for federal income tax purposes, it would be subject to federal income tax at regular corporate rates.
 Dividends paid by REITs generally do not qualify for reduced tax rates.
 Certain foreign stockholders may be subject to U.S. federal income tax on gain recognized on a disposition of our common stock if we do not qualify as a “domestically controlled” REIT.
-Legislative or other actions affecting REITs may have a negative effect on us.
+Legislative or other actions affecting REITs may have a negative effect on us or our investors.
 Complying with REIT requirements may limit our ability to hedge effectively and may cause us to incur tax liabilities.